imsmithza/bidvest/bidvest_site_spec.md

 #Bidvest insurance Site Specification

-This document serves to outline the required deliverables for the Bidvest Insurgance Group Website
+This document serves to outline the required deliverables for the Bidvest Insurance Group Website

 Bidvest insurance has tasked Sugar to prepare a proposal regarding the development of a new website for the business.
 The current website has certain structural issues that are preventing it from being found in the search engines.
 The remit for this proposal is the following
 * Improve the layout of the site to better assist in the conversion of visitorsinto leads for the call centre.* Display Bidvest Insurance’s social campaigns, it’s corporate responsibilityin a complementary manner